corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/flows/overview.md

 ---

-Describe the flows available in Corda 5.. sub-flows - Creating a new scope for initiating sessions and closing them once you leave the scope is one primary use - when to use
+Describe the flows available in Corda 5.. sub-flows - Creating a new scope for initiating sessions and closing them once you leave the scope is one primary benefit

+Corda networks use point-to-point messaging instead of a global broadcast.
+Coordinating an update requires network participants to specify exactly what information needs to be sent, to which counterparties, and in what order.
+Rather than having to specify these steps manually, Corda automates the process using flows.
+A flow is a sequence of steps that tells a node how to achieve a specific task, such as issuing an asset or settling a trade.
+Once a given business process has been encapsulated in a flow and installed on a node as part of a CorDapp, a member of the network can instruct the node to kick off this business process at any time via their node.
+You can read more about flows

 *	Testing (Unit, Flow)
 *	Debugging